Living Water – REAL 695

 Why: We need water to survive.
 It is to our benefit and the benefit of our students to understand the various processes that deal with our most precious natural resource.

-Cost: Resource fee of $125 must be paid to SCARCE to complete registration and save your place.
+Cost: Resource fee of $125 must be paid to SCARCE to complete registration.
 Optional graduate credit fee of $300 paid to University of St. Francis.

 Jump into this class with both feet!